 Archery is without a doubt, a hard skill to learn.
 You spent bloody hours trying to get your bow to work, then your aim, then your shot.
 It takes a lot of time, patience and will and the determination to get where you want to go (and your shot too).
 This kind of skill teaches you a hard but crucial lesson, you’re going to need to work hard for where you wanna go, and you’ll have to be determined all the way.
 While this does test you, it improves your confidence, self esteem and mental health for the long haul.

-Archery is a pretty social sport as it is very open to beginners and people of all skill levels and there are various group which support and enthuse about the sport that you can get along with and make friends with people from all walks of life.
-Human are inherently social creatures so it is vital and (fun!) for all of us to get some form of social contact on the daily.
+Archery is a pretty social sport as it is very open to beginners and people of all skill levels and there is a various group which supports and enthuses about the sport that you can get along with and make friends with people from all walks of life.
+Human is inherently social creatures so it is vital and (fun!) for all of us to get some form of social contact on the daily.
 Being a part of a competitive sport and group can give you a set of people you have things in common with and potentially learn new things from.
-You will be able to make friends who you can hangout pretty much anytime you wanna practice with and who keeps you accountable.
+You will be able to make friends who you can hang out pretty much anytime you wanna practice with and who keeps you accountable.
 Plus it will boost your overall confidence and mental well being so win win on both sides!

 It relaxes you:

 Releasing an arrow, watching it fly, and having it hit a target can relieve stress.
 The act of focusing while building strength and confidence is overall a satisfying and relaxing experience plus the high you get after getting three good shots in a row is unlike no other.
 This is the perfect sport for some reflection and inner meditation as it can require many calm hours to get that perfect shot.

 Archery is a sport that requires you to be very controlled in your movements as well as tactics and techniques in your mind.
 It teaches you discipline in various aspects of your life.
 This discipline and control can be carried to whatever part of your life you choose to implement it!